 In addition, science still can’t find an answer to questions man has pondered over for years.
 Is man the greatest creature?
 What is the purpose of life?
 Why are humans here?
 What is consciousness?
 These questions are innate to humans and are a part of every individual’s quest for understanding.

 Science can’t possibly answer these questions.
 In fact, science considers consciousness a mere brain activity, whereas research has found consciousness persists beyond the clinical death of an individual.

 Religion definitely doesn’t contradict science.
 Martin Luther King Jr once said, “Science investigates and religion interprets; science gives man knowledge which is power and religion gives man wisdom which is control.”
 Science has its doubts and religion is based on faith.

 Science, for those who believe in religion, is merely an understanding of the inner workings of the natural world.
 Although many religions believe in miracles, it’s possible that these miracles had an underlying scientific explanation.
 Religion certainly doesn’t defy science and its proofs and explanations.

 Even the parting of the Red Sea, a miraculous feat conducted by Moses, attracted the scientific community towards developing a plausible scientific explanation for its occurrence.

-Although there is a divine intervention, not everything has been proven by science.
-Perhaps down the road we will find scientific explanations to everything that religion dictates.
+Although there is divine intervention, science does not prove everything has been proven by science.
+Perhaps down the road, we will find scientific explanations for everything that religion dictates.

 In conclusion, the scientific community must realize that as a watch needs a watchmaker, creation needs a creator.
 Even so, there is a difference between a watchmaker and a creator: the watchmaker doesn’t make a watch from scratch.